trufflesuite/trufflesuite.com/src/docs/ganache/how-to/work-with-filecoin/get-started-with-the-gui.md

 title: Filecoin-flavored GUI
 layout: docs.hbs
 ---
-# Get Started With using Filecoin-flavored Ganache GUI
+# Get started with the Filecoin-flavored Ganache GUI

-## Installation
+## Install

 Filecoin-flavored Ganache is included in Ganache UI starting in vTODO and later.
 If you don't have that version, be sure to update it using the in-app updater or [manually install the latest version](/docs/ganache/quickstart#1-install-ganache).